Chas-Henrik/Portfolio/README.md

 Since the site only use HTML & CSS, there is limited support for interaction.
 The mobile version supports the hamburger menu button though, and the menu can be collapsed and expanded by pressing the hamburger button.
 The site also supports ‘dark theme’ (configured through the operating system settings).

 All images, except the profile picture and the 'artistic images' (in the project section) are 'formatted' as svg images to scale seamlessly with different screen resolutions.
 The 'artistic images' are png formatted to preserve the details of the image while keeping a reasonable file size.
-The profile picture is jpg formatted since that was the only format available for that particular image.
+The profile picture is jpg formatted as that's the only available format for that particular image.

 The `display: inline; vertical-align: middle;` solution has been selected over the 'flex-box' solution for the 'icon & text grid cells' even though the icon vertical alignment is slightly worse.
 The reason for this is that the 'line wrap behavior' is way better for the 'vertical-align' solution when the (icon & text) line run out of horizontal space.

+A 'three column menu' has been used for Tablet's & Small Desktop's in favor of a the 'two column menu' to reduce the header height as much as possible.

-The site has been published on Netlify (see hyperlink below):
+The site is published on Netlify (see hyperlink below):
 [https://chas-henrik-u01-designskiss.netlify.app/](https://chas-henrik-u01-designskiss.netlify.app/)

 Known problems: